GROUP BY Clause

 if the query has a

-clause, add to itGROUP AS g
+GROUP BYclause, add to itGROUP AS gwhere

-is a fresh variable, i.e., a variable that is not a database name nor a variable of the query or a variable of the queries within which it is nested. -
+gis a fresh variable, i.e., a variable that is not a database name nor a variable of the query or a variable of the queries within which it is nested. -

 if the query has no

-is a fresh variable. -
+gis a fresh variable. -

 if the aggregation function call is

-, then rewrite intoCOUNT(g)
+COUNT(*), then rewrite intoCOUNT(g) -

 otherwise, rewrite \$f(e)\$ into

-where \$e1\$ is produced from \$e\$ as follows: Consider the variables \$v_1, ..., v_n\$ that appear in \$B_"GROUP"^"in"\$ (i.e., the variables defined by the query’s
+f(SELECT VALUE e1 FROM g AS p)where \$e1\$ is produced from \$e\$ as follows: Consider the variables \$v_1, ..., v_n\$ that appear in \$B_"GROUP"^"in"\$ (i.e., the variables defined by the query’s

-clauses) and are not grouping attributes.
+FROMandLETclauses) and are not grouping attributes.
 Substitute each identifier \$v_i\$ (that does not stand for attribute name) in \$e\$ with \$p.v_i\$.

 Consider again the query of GROUP BY with Collection Aggregates.
 It can be written in an SQL compatible way as